 And there’s plenty of evidence to back up his optimism:

-- The Bureau of Labor Statistics estimates a 12% job growth rate between 2016 and 2026.
-That’s almost twice as fast as the average growth rate for all occupations.
+- The Bureau of Labor Statistics estimates a 7% job growth rate between 2018 and 2028.

 - Today, most insurance plans include coverage for chiropractic care.
 In fact, it’s estimated that up to 87% of insured Americans have plans covering chiropractic care.